Export module to Piwigo web server

 This would indeed be a very nice feature, but I doubt that anyone of the developers has time to code that - since noone here is using piwigo as far as I know.

 If you want to take on that have a look at other export modules (all located in src/imageio/storage) and join us on IRC if you need any additional help to get started.

-#2 Updated by Christian iuga over 6 years ago
+#2 Updated by Christian iuga almost 7 years ago

 I would like to be able to write it, but unfortunately i don't have any knownledege on C.